Skip to main content

 Test the function locally

-1. Navigate back to the initial directory where you created the function and use the faas build command to install the required dependencies and build the Next.js app with the function:
+1. Use the faas build command to install the required dependencies and build the Next.js app with the function:

 1. After the build is successful, start the local development server using the faas run command: